Arjunbadola/arjunbadola.github.io/_posts/2021-10-23-The Urge to Do More.md

 Time is a limited resource and there are only a certain number of hours you have in a day left with you to explore things deeply.
 At that moment you make a choice to whether you should dive further deep into your existing field or expand vertically.

 The more time you spend on unrelated things the more you are taking away time from your specific field.
-Every day you wake you would have 24 tokens and you have to decide in which box you want to put these tokens in.
+Every day when you wake up you have 24 tokens and you have to decide in which box you want to put these tokens in.
 Once you use it, it cannot be retrieved.

 Every decision comes with serendipity lost in another field.